nerdyrodent/AVeryComfyNerd/README.md

 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
 * Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"
 * If ComfyUI Manager can't find a node automatically, use the _search_ feature
+* Custom node still red after installing it?
+Remember to restart ComfyUI!
+* Custom node still giving an error?
+Check the GitHub page for that custom node - maybe someone else has a similar issue open?
 * By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
 * Don't mix SDXL and SD1.5 models unless stated (such as SDXL needing the SD 1.5 vision model) - chances are you'll get an error!
 * Sometimes custom nodes make breaking changes and the same node may need to be re-created.
 Typically the custom node GitHub page has such information.